What Is Rocky Mountain Spotted Fever?

-Wear light-colored clothing which allows you to see ticks that are crawling on your clothing.
+Wear light-colored clothing to allow you to more easily see ticks on your clothes.

 Prevention Tip #2: Keep Ticks Out

-Tuck your pant legs into your socks so that ticks cannot crawl up the inside of your pant legs.
+Keep ticks out by tucking your pant legs into your socks so ticks cannot crawl up your legs.

 Prevention Tip #3: Apply Repellents